 - Registered with a full-time status (see explanation of residency in the Program Requirements section of the Graduate and Postdoctoral Studies Calendar)

 Students in a qualifying year or additional session are not eligible.
 Students in "privatized" programs are not eligible.
-Eligible international students are automatically considered by their departments, depending on the number of DFWs available.
-Since DFWs are awarded based exclusively on departmental nomination, there are no application forms provided/required.
-Interested students who cannot otherwise qualify for an external differential fee waiver (see below) should contact the department to which they are applying.
+Eligible international students are automatically considered by their academic units.
+Since DFWs are awarded based exclusively on unit nomination, there are no application forms provided/required.
+Interested students who cannot otherwise qualify for an external differential fee waiver (see below) should contact the Unit to which they are applying.

 A certain number of citizens from countries whose governments have entered into agreements on tuition fees with Québec may be exempted from the supplemental tuition fees normally required of international students.
 All French citizens and a limited number of citizens from other countries who have established such agreements are eligible for such exemptions.

 For more information on how to qualify for differential fee waivers under these provisions, please see this document: Politique relative aux droits de scolarité exigés des étudiantes et étudiants étrangers par les universités du Québec, at the MEL website.

 Step by step procedure